sosiristseng/sosiristseng.github.io/docs/code/devops/github-actions/list-of-github-actions/caching-gha.md

 ```

 - The `key` is the identifier for writing into the cache.
 If the `key` stays the same before and after the workflow, the cache will not be updated.
-- The `restore-keys` are the identifiers for reading the cache besides the `key`.
-If there is no matching `key` but a part of it (`restore-keys`) matches, the Github action will still read the cache and update it after the job is done. (since the `key` is different)
+- The `restore-keys` are the identifiers for reading the cache besides the `key.` If there is no matching `key` but a part of it (`restore-keys`) matches, the GitHub action will still read the cache and update it after the job. (since the `key` is different)

-### restore and save actions
+### Restore and save actions

 The `cache` actions could be split into `restore` and `save` steps, leading to a fine-grained behavior.